 - 1. Achieve an ACT composite score of 23 or higher. - 2.
 Achieve a minimum of a 3.0 cumulative grade point average in Spring Hill College courses. - 3.
 Achieve a minimum of a 3.0 cumulative grade point average in required prerequisite courses.
 Prerequisite GPA is calculated on all nursing, science, mathematics, and social science courses required in pre-nursing (first two years) prior to the junior year.
-A minimum grade of C is required in the following: NUR 100, 201, 202, 300; BIO 136, 138, 231, 232, 233, 234; CHM 101; MTH 163; SOC 101; PSY 101, 204, and 225. - 4.
-Students must make a C or higher in any nursing course within the prenursing component the first time the course is taken. - 5.
+A minimum grade of C (excludes C-) is required in the following: NUR 100, 201, 202, 300; BIO 136, 138, 231, 232, 233, 234; CHM 101; MTH 163; SOC 101; PSY 101, 204, and 225. - 4.
+Students must make a C or higher in any nursing course within the prenursing component.
+A student who receives a D, F, or WF in a nursing course (NUR designation) within the pre-nursing component may retake the nursing course once.
+However, if a total of two (2) failures are received (D, F, or WF) in any NUR course or combination of NUR courses, the student will not be accepted into the professional component in nursing. - 5.
 Once a student has matriculated or if a student withdraws from or receives a grade lower than a C in any of the courses listed under number 3 above (excluding nursing courses), the student must complete the course at Spring Hill College or a four-year college or university approved by the Division of Nursing. - 6.
 If a student has transferred in credits from other academic institutions/ nursing programs, letters of good standing, both academically and disciplinary, must be submitted from each institution/nursing program in order to be admitted to the Division of Nursing.
 Letters should be addressed to Dr. Terran Mathers, Chair, Division of Nursing. - 7.
 Students must meet all legal, moral and legislative standards required for licensure to practice as a registered nurse and be familiar with the Alabama Board of Nursing Code. - 8.
 Students dismissed from another nursing program will not be accepted into the Division of Nursing.